 The ship had sunk in the shallow waters of the Baltic sea, and due to the salinity of the water, the wooden vessel survived infestation and degradation.
 Exactly 333 years later, it was pulled up to the surface of the harbor.
 After the water and mud were pumped out, and the gun portals sealed, the Vasa ship floated.
 Today, it stands in a separate museum of its own—Vasa Museum.

-The factors that contributed to the failure of Vasa are plentiful:
+The factors that contributed to the failure of the Vasa ship are plentiful:

 1. Unreasonable time pressure